Bea watched anxiously from the hill as the handsome hero fought his way into the thorns, trying to reach the castle where the heroine lay sleeping.

 Ten minutes passed.

 Puffing and holding her skirts up, she ran down the hill, skidding to a stop in front of the barricade that imprisoned the castle.
 It was certainly impressive up close.
-Snaking green branches wove in and out of each other, each one edged with sharp thorns.
+Green branches wove in and out of each other, each one edged with sharp thorns.
 She glanced to her left, at the horizon.
 The sun bobbed low, a half circle of brilliant orange.

 The hero was revealed, waving his sword around and thankfully without any serious harm having befallen him or his horse.
-He hacked at the already greatly diminished briar, a determined and, Bea privately felt, somewhat constipated look on his face.
-The courtyard cleared and he jumped off his horse and dashed into the tower.
+He hacked at the already greatly diminished briar, a determined and, Bea felt, somewhat constipated look on his face.
+The courtyard cleared, he jumped off his horse and dashed into the tower.
 The briar returned to the rose garden, and, perhaps by way of apology, started to flower.

 Bea fell backwards, exhaustion and relief flooding her body.